sy2002/QNICE-FPGA/vhdl/vga/README.md

 2. Then it reads a single word from the Font RAM, where the address is calculated from the value read from the Display RAM.
-3. Finally it reads a single word from the Palette RAM, where the adress is calculated from the value read from the Font RAM.
+3. Finally it reads a single word from the Palette RAM, where the adress is calculated from the values read from the Font RAM and the Display RAM.

 ### `vga_sync`
 This small module generates the Horizontal and Vertical synchronization signals